Bernie Sanders

 Bernard Sanders (born September 8, 1941) is an American politician and activist serving as the senior United States senator from Vermont, a seat he has held since 2007.
 He is the longest-serving independent in U.S. congressional history, but maintains a close relationship with the Democratic Party, having caucused with House and Senate Democrats for most of his congressional career and sought the party's presidential nomination in 2016 and 2020.
-Ideologically a democratic socialist, Sanders is regarded as one of the main leaders of the modern American progressive movement.
+Ideologically a democratic socialist, Sanders is regarded as one of the main leaders of the 21st-century American progressive movement.

-Born into a working-class Jewish family and raised in New York, Sanders attended Brooklyn College before graduating from the University of Chicago in 1964.
+Born into a working-class family and raised in New York City, Sanders attended Brooklyn College before graduating from the University of Chicago in 1964.
 While a student, he was a protest organizer for the Congress of Racial Equality (CORE) and the Student Nonviolent Coordinating Committee (SNCC) during the civil rights movement.
 After settling in Vermont in 1968, he ran unsuccessful third-party political campaigns in the 1970s.
 He was elected mayor of Burlington in 1981 as an independent and was reelected three times.

-Sanders was elected to the U.S. House of Representatives in 1990, representing Vermont's at-large congressional district.
+Sanders was elected to the United States House of Representatives in 1990, representing Vermont's at-large congressional district.
 In 1991, he and five other House members co-founded the Congressional Progressive Caucus.
 Sanders was a U.S. representative for 16 years before being elected to the U.S. Senate in 2006, becoming the first non-Republican elected to Vermont's Class 1 seat since Solomon Foot, a Whig, in 1850.
-Sanders was reelected in 2012, 2018, and 2024.
-He chaired the Senate Veterans' Affairs Committee from 2013 to 2015, the Senate Budget Committee from 2021 to 2023, and the Senate Health, Education, Labor and Pensions Committee from 2023 to 2025.
+He was reelected in 2012, 2018, and 2024.
+Sanders also chaired the Senate Veterans' Affairs Committee from 2013 to 2015, the Senate Budget Committee from 2021 to 2023, and the Senate Health, Education, Labor and Pensions Committee from 2023 to 2025.
 He is the senior senator and dean of the Vermont congressional delegation.